bhargavdeshpande/GitHub_Notification_Bot/WORKSHEET.md

 ## Sprint 3

-Sprint 3 focuses on cthe use case "Enable or Disable Notification".
-Also final design of the bot will be specified.
+Sprint 3 focuses on the use case "Enable or Disable Notification".
+This sprint focused more on the final touch of the bot along with creating a screencast and completing the report.

 | Deliverable       | Item/Status                     | Issues/ Tasks                    |